-If you recognize the design, it’s because Medical Guardian Home Guardian, as explained in our Medical Guardian Review, uses the same equipment.
-ADT Medical Alert Plus also relies on the same design and borrows the gear from this company.
+If you recognize the design, it’s because Medical Guardian Home Guardian, as explained in our Medical Guardian review, uses the same equipment.
+ADT also relies on the same design and borrows the gear for their Medical Alert Plus model from this company.
 As expected, the microphone/speaker grill is at the top of the white base console.
 It allows clear and loud two-way communication with the response center once the Emergency button is pressed.

 This Mobile Help device, like other in-home systems, comes with a wearable Help pendant.
 Users get to choose between a white neck pendant and a black or white wristband.
 These buttons are 100% waterproof, meaning you can wear them in the shower too.
 On a negative note, the rather short coverage of only 600 feet did not impress us.